EAT-JBCOMMUNITY/EAT/README.md

 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your JBOSS EAP directory.
 2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP Server.
 3. Build and run the additional testsuite activating the EAP profile (-Deap).
+4. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)

 Testing Wildfly